 Tourism is the business of attracting and serving the needs of visitors - people travelling and staying outside of their home communities for business or pleasure.
-Businesses that derive a majority of their revenues from visitors are clearly in the tourism industry, but since most other businesses sell goods and services to visitors as well, tourism has a substantial impact on the rest of the economy.
+Businesses that derive a majority of their revenues from visitors are clearly a part of the tourism industry.
+As well, many other businesses sell goods and services to travellers.
+Virtually every area of business or commerce is influenced by tourism activities.
+Tourism, in fact, has a substantial impact on the rest of the economy.